julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Parent Partnership/Note.md

 - Communicating trajectory through an earlier state, change or intervention, and current direction
 - Ending with a measurable checkpoint that includes an action, measure, and timeframe
+- Anchoring goal meetings to the parents' stack-ranked pillars

 These were included because they are distinct: trajectory explains progress already observed, while a checkpoint defines how future progress will be evaluated.